 Neary identified four key aspects of Sheil’s approach to youth sports that made the CYO in Chicago successful.
 First, Sheil felt he was responding to an urgent need: combatting juvenile delinquency while steering young people away from the Protestant influences of the YMCA and other non-Catholic programs.
-Sheil and many other social reformers were concerned about the growth of “consumerism, secular temptations, and materialism” in a modern city where high unemployment rates of the Depression joined with the expansion of radio, movies, comic books, and other mass media to exert significant pressures on those tasked with educating young people.
-He argued that “the [Catholic] church should employ organized recreational and leisure activities to promote Christian and democratic principles among youth.”
+Sheil and many other social reformers were concerned about the growth of “consumerism, secular temptations, and materialism” in a modern city where the high unemployment rates of the Depression joined with the expansion of radio, movies, comic books, and other mass media to exert significant pressures on those tasked with educating young people.
+Sheil argued that “the [Catholic] church should employ organized recreational and leisure activities to promote Christian and democratic principles among youth.”
 Sports would help children avoid idleness while building “character.”
-These goals, Neary pointed out, fit well into an American Catholic culture, which valued the formation of children.
+These goals, Neary pointed out, fit well into an American Catholic culture that valued the formation of children.
 Since “bishops viewed American-born children as providing a link between priests and their immigrant parents,” a focus on forming the hearts and minds of children to be both American and Catholic was critical.

 Inclusivity was the third mark of Sheil’s approach.
 Under Sheil, the CYO not only allowed for participation from a variety of ethnic and national backgrounds but also actively promoted itself as a “melting pot.”
 The CYO’s model, which assembled teams by parish, reflected the Archdiocese of Chicago’s strategy of forming ethnic or national parishes, with African-Americans in their own “national” parishes alongside Irish, Polish, Italian, and other European ethnic parishes.
-Neary pointed out that this strategy of representing all the city’s major ethnic groups mirrored a wider American pluralistic ideals of the mid-20th century.
+Neary observed that this strategy of representing all the city’s major ethnic groups mirrored wider American pluralistic ideals of the mid-20th century.
 He also noted that, with Chicago’s Democratic machine politics controlled by Irish Catholics, participation in CYO sports programs offered a number of black Chicagoans entree into business and political life.